Martha Denny: Family and marriage

-Martha was born in 1505, the daughter of Sir Edmund Denny, Chief Baron of the Exchequer, and Mary Troutbeck.
+Martha was born at Cheshunt, Hertfordshire in about 1500.
+She was the eldest daughter of Sir Edmund Denny, Chief Baron of the Exchequer, and his 2nd wife, Mary Troutbeck of Bridge Trafford, Cheshire.
 Her brother was Sir Anthony Denny, a leading member of the Privy Chamber, and a confidant of King Henry VIII of England.

-On an unknown date she married Sir Wymond Carew of Antony, Cornwall, by whom she had 16 or 19 children (varying sources), an unknown number of whom survived to adulthood, including:
+She married, by July 1519, Sir Wymond Carew of Antony, Cornwall, by whom she had 19 children, an unknown number of whom survived to adulthood, including: